If you are unsure about anything in the lead up to your walk, please don’t hesitate to call our office or send us an email.

 - Polar fleece jacket (preferred) or woollen jumper/pullover

 - Gloves or mittens

-- Lightweight footwear - thongs/sports sandals for hut use
+- Lightweight indoor footwear (thongs/sports sandals; for hut use)

-- Travel towel or body chamois (light & quick to dry)
+- Travel towel or body chamois (for showering; light and quick-drying)

 Recommended Gear List